Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Stochastic Process.md

 * http://www.mcmchandbook.net/HandbookChapter1.pdf
 * http://wwwf.imperial.ac.uk/~ejm/M3S4/NOTES3.pdf

-### Random Walk and Stochastic Process
+### Random Walk on Graph and Stochastic Process

-A random walk on a directed graph consists of a sequence of vertices generated from a start vertex by selecting an edge, traversing the edge to a new vertex, and repeating the process.
+> A random walk on a directed graph consists of a sequence of vertices generated from
+> a start vertex by selecting an edge, traversing the edge to a new vertex, and repeating the process.
+From [Foundations of Data Science](https://www.microsoft.com/en-us/research/publication/foundations-of-data-science/)

 | Random Walk | Markov Chain |
 |:-----------:|:------------:|